E-toll (South Africa): Debt collection

 ETC issued 15,505 summonses on motorists between 2015 and 2018, of which 24% were actually served on the payment defaulters.
 This proved largely ineffectual as R10.2 million was recovered from 2016 to 2018, at a cost of R4.6 million to ETC in legal fees.
 Consequently R1.6 billion of non-toll business was diverted to support the e-toll system.

 By October 2018 the outstanding debt of Gauteng motorists approached R11 billion, and Sanral issued a final warning that they would start serving court summonses in bulk.
 By employing the eNaTIS system, Sanral started obtaining default judgments in 2019 against defaulters who ignored these summonses.
 As a state institution Sanral is not obligated to inform motorists of the judgements, and motorists consequently discover their blacklisted credit rating when applying for loans.

-OUTA deemed this remedy unethical as they are in an advanced stage of a test case to determine the legality of e-tolling.
+OUTA deemed this remedy unethical as they were in an advanced stage of a test case to determine the legality of e-tolling.
 The ETC's CEO, Coenie Vermaak, highlighted the tremendous cost to taxpayers of the non-paying civil disobedience campaign.
 Sanral borrowed R22 billion to implement the GFIP, supported by an investment grade credit rating.
 The revolt against e-tolls prompted Moody's to downgrade its long-term local and foreign currency global scale ratings, causing this debt to balloon to R45 billion.

-Sanral has stated that only 20% of users are paying e-tolls.
+Sanral has stated that only 20% of users were paying e-tolls.

 Rationale for e-tolling

-According to Sanral, toll fees are levied selectively and employed exclusively to improve and maintain roads.
-The routine preventative maintenance is said to be 18 times cheaper than major reconstruction following neglect.
+According to Sanral, toll fees were levied selectively and employed exclusively to improve and maintain roads.
+The routine preventative maintenance was said to be 18 times cheaper than major reconstruction following neglect.
 Selective tolling removes these burdens from the national fiscus and general public, by charging only those who use the roads.
-The public-private sector partnerships are able to raise upfront capital independently for important infrastructure projects, without drawing on fuel levies or taxes.
+The public-private sector partnerships were able to raise upfront capital independently for important infrastructure projects, without drawing on fuel levies or taxes.
 The GFIP (Phase 1) led to a large decrease in traffic congestion when its construction was completed in 2011-2012.
 Cape Town, for the first time in decades, became the most congested city in South Africa.

 As of 2019 Gauteng is seen as the powerhouse of South Africa, and consequently requires a road network of permanent good quality.
 Construction of additional roads is said to be urgent to ensure province-wide mobility but GFIP (Phase 2), promising to add 158 km of new routes, is languishing while funds are not forthcoming.
 Projections of the effects of project delays and resulting cost increases suggest exorbitant future increases in fuel levies and unacceptable low mobility on Gauteng's freeways if income from e-toll cannot be relied upon.